 As your student evaluates their options to take either or both courses, it’s important to note: like all Advanced Placement courses, these are designed with a college level of academic rigor.

-If your teen isn’t sure if they’re ready to take the plunge into such a challenge, a coding course or teen bootcamp would be a wise first stop!
+If your teen isn’t sure if they’re ready to take the plunge into such a challenge, a coding course or Online Teen Academy would be a wise first stop!
 Once they’re ready to dive in, there’s no telling where their STEM journey will take them next!